alex-toy/darties/README.md

 <img src="generals/star_schema.png" alt="Markdown Monster icon" style="float: left; margin-right: 10px;" />

 ## 4. Scaling scenarios :

+- **Data was increased by 100x** : if the data were to be significantly increase in size

-    - if the data were to be significantly increase in size
+- **pipelines would be run on a daily basis by 7 am every day** : if the data were to be significantly increase in size

+- **database needed to be accessed by 100+ people.** : if the data were to b